|Fundamentals - Forklift Operator|

 Avoid working in enclosed spaces that are not ventilated or improperly ventilated.
 Symptoms of exposure to carbon monoxide include headaches, nausea, dizziness, and some sleepiness for drivers and other workers.
 Exposure to high concentrations can be deadly.
 If workers are experiencing these symptoms, they need to get to fresh air immediately.
 Battery-powered forklifts provide a solution to the situation, since they emit no hazardous fumes.

 Tragically, one of the most common accidents in the workplace is a pedestrian being struck by a forklift.
-These collisions can be devastating for everyone involved and have proven fatal in too many instances.
-These accidents can be avoided through constant awareness to pedestrian traffic and right-of-ways, keeping the forklift under control, maintaining maximum visibility, and the appropriate use of audible or visual devices.
+These accidents can be avoided through constant awareness to pedestrian traffic and right-of-ways, keeping the forklift under control, maintaining maximum visibility, and the appropriate use of audible or visual devices for safe operation.

 Sounding the horn when approaching corners may alert pedestrians to the presence of a forklift vehicle, but forklift operators are never to assume that pedestrians are aware of their presence simply because of any beeping tones or flashing lights—employees with auditory or visual impairments cannot recognize these caution signs.

 When traveling with a load that restricts the view, forklift operators must take measures to maintain maximum visibility.
 Traveling in reverse is the safest course when the forward view is blocked.
 Operators must always face the direction they are traveling in.
 If visibility is limited, they should use a spotter to assist in maneuvering.